Scotland activity holiday: 3 to 4-day adrenalin escape with a touch of whisky

 Arrival: to Brucefield Estate (by bicycle, car, train).
 Any guests arriving by public transport will receive a complementary no-dig tree planting session (can be done at any time over the next couple of days).

 Evening: sample the delicacies brought to you by private chef Douglas McNair.
-All freshly prepared including delicious sauces cook your dinner under the stars on your firepit, with the comfort of knowing as many of the ingredients as possible are sourced within a 15 mile radius of the estate.
+In a box all freshly prepared freshest fish (or alternative), sliced vegetables, herbs, and sauces for you to cook under the stars on your firepit.
+Dine like a knight in the forest - secure in the knowledge that Dougie hunts his ingredients only from a 15-mile radius of the estate.

 Day 2